Independent African news, markets, culture and politics.

 We Are Not Perturbed, We’ll Keep Fighting For Workers' Rights — PENGASSAN • Channels Television

-The Petroleum and Natural Gas Senior Staff Association of Nigeria (PENGASSAN) has reaffirmed its commitment to protecting the rights of oil sector workers, following recent layoffs at Dangote Refinery.
-Despite calling off a nationwide strike, the union vows to continue its efforts to safeguard the lives and rights of affected families.
+The Petroleum and Natural Gas Senior Staff Association of Nigeria (PENGASSAN) has reaffirmed its commitment to protecting the rights of oil‑sector workers after recent layoffs at Dangote Refinery.
+Although the union called off a nationwide strike, it vows to continue safeguarding the lives and rights of affected families.

-PENGASSAN had initially given the Federal Government the benefit of the doubt in its dispute with Dangote Refinery, serving as a middleman before suspending the industrial action.
-According to PENGASSAN President, Festus Osifo, the union’s primary objective is to ensure fair treatment for its members.
-Osifo stressed that PENGASSAN still possesses the necessary tools for negotiation, discussion, and escalation, should government interventions fail to yield satisfactory outcomes.
+PENGASSAN initially gave the Federal Government the benefit of the doubt in its dispute with Dangote Refinery, acting as a mediator before suspending industrial action.
+According to President Festus Osifo, the union’s primary objective is to ensure fair treatment for its members.
+He stressed that PENGASSAN still has the necessary tools for negotiation, discussion and escalation should government interventions fail to produce satisfactory outcomes.

-The union received assurances from high-ranking government officials, who pledged to intervene and compel Dangote Refinery to do what is right in settling the dispute.
-However, PENGASSAN remains skeptical about Dangote’s willingness to honor the meeting’s resolutions, citing a history of broken agreements.
-Osifo warned that the union will take action if workers are shortchanged, emphasizing that the union’s stance is centered on protecting the welfare of affected families, rather than its own interests.
+High‑ranking government officials have pledged to intervene and compel Dangote Refinery to honor the dispute’s resolution.
+Nevertheless, PENGASSAN remains skeptical about the company’s willingness to keep its promises, citing a history of broken agreements.
+Osifo warned that the union will act if workers are shortchanged, emphasizing that its stance is centered on protecting the welfare of affected families rather than its own interests.

-The Ministry of Labour had issued a communique aimed at resolving the standoff between Dangote and PENGASSAN.
-The National Executive Council (NEC) of the Association has resolved to give the government time to enforce the assurances, but will not hesitate to escalate the matter if there is no meaningful redress.
-Osifo reiterated that PENGASSAN prioritizes the welfare of affected families and will use every available instrument to protect its members, should negotiations collapse.
+The Ministry of Labour issued a communique aimed at resolving the standoff between Dangote and PENGASSAN.
+The Association’s National Executive Council (NEC) has resolved to give the government time to enforce the assurances, but will not hesitate to escalate the matter if there is no meaningful redress.
+Osifo reiterated that PENGASSAN prioritises the welfare of affected families and will use every available instrument to protect its members should negotiations collapse.

 Scroll to Top